What is Mobile ad attribution? An introduction to app tracking

 Attribution windows are an essential tool for helping advertisers and publishers to understand when a conversion takes place.
 Often there’s a gap in exposure to an advertisement and an install, such as seeing a game on Facebook while commuting to work in the morning, seemingly forgetting about it, to then remembering to install on the way home from work in the evening.
 Setting an attribution window creates the ability to include users who are technically brought in from an advertisement, just not directly in the instance of seeing it.

-Want more mobile ad attribution basics?
+Want more info on how mobile attribution works?
 Stay tuned for the next post in our beginner’s guide series, or dive into our new e-book, ‘The essentials of mobile app attribution: A guide from start to finish’.